certfix/certfix-cli/README.md

 ### 2. Login

-Authenticate with your Certfix account:
+Authenticate with your Certfix account using either username/password or personal access tokens.

+> **💡 Recommended**: Use [personal access tokens](PERSONAL_TOKEN_AUTH.md) for better security and easier token management.

 **Interactive mode (recommended):**